gradywright/kerneldmsuite/README.md

 # Kernel DM Suite
-A MATLAB suite of methods for constructing differentiation matrices on point clouds computed using kernel methods.
+A MATLAB suite of methods for constructing differentiation matrices (DMs) on point clouds using kernel methods.

 Techniques supported so far: